skgnotes/Telegram-Logger-Bot/README.md

 # Telegram Logger Bot

-The bot logs all data given to it into a Google Spreadsheet.
-The spreadsheet can be accessed by asking the bot for 'link'.
+A telegram bot built with Google App Scripts that logs all data given to it into a Google Spreadsheet.
+The log spreadsheet can be accessed by asking the bot for 'link'.

 ## Bot in action